Appendix - D: Master’s Programs at Iowa State University

 D.6 Master of Business Administration

-The College of Business offers a 48 graduate credit-hour program leading to a nonthesis Master of Business Administration degree.
+The College of Business offers a 48 graduate credit-hour program leading to a coursework-only Master of Business Administration degree.
 At least 22 graduate credits must be earned at ISU.
-Students may select courses in the traditional business disciplines or choose areas of specialization in Accounting, Finance, Information Systems, Marketing, and Supply Chain Management.
+Students may select courses in the traditional business disciplines or choose areas of specialization in Accounting, Business Analytics, Finance, Information Systems, Leadership, Marketing, Supply Chain Management, and Technology and Innovation Management.
 Graduate students who are not required to take a final oral examination should complete all required coursework on the POS prior to or during the term of graduation.
 Any transfer credits must be completed the term before the graduation term and follow normal transfer rules.

 D.7 Master of Business Analytics